bixb9852/St-Paul-Crime-Map/README.md

 The most common crime in Downtown St. Paul seems to be theft, with the majority of property crimes in that area being crimes of theft.

 **Note**
 Project was completed as a group project, in conjunction with Ani Lamichhane and Seth Zerwas.
-Ani mainly focused on HTML and work with the Restful server, and Seth did a lot of work with the database.
-I mostly worked on CSS styling and the look of the site.
+Ani did work on both the frontend and backend, Seth mainly focused on the backend, and I did most of the work on the frontend.